Theory of robust quantum many-body scars in long-range interacting systems: Quantum rotor-magnon theory

 \subsection{Bosonic labelling of $\alpha=0$ eigenstates}

 For $\alpha=0$ the many-body Hilbert space fragments into many single-spin Hilbert spaces.
 Each such $SU(2)$ irreducible representation is associated with a regular energy tower, identified by the collective spin size $S$ and by an additional quantum number $\kappa$ [cf. Eq.~\eqref{eq_eigenstatelabel}] that parametrizes the degeneracy of the towers with equal $S$.
 As soon as interactions acquire a non-trivial spatial structure, e.g. for $\alpha\ne0$, different towers get coupled and the degeneracy gets lifted.
-To understand how the perturbation affects the eigenstates, we first need to make sense of $\kappa$ in terms of additional physical degrees of freedom, which are ``inert'' for $\alpha=0$ and get activated as $\alpha\ne0$.
+To understand how the perturbation affects the eigenstates, we first need to make sense of $\kappa$ in terms of additional physical degrees of freedom, which {do not possess any dynamics} for $\alpha=0$ and {acquire non-trivial dynamics} as $\alpha\ne0$.

-In this Subsection we \emph{resolve the degeneracy of $\hat H_{\alpha=0}$ in terms of bosonic excitations (physically interpreted as magnons or quantized spin waves) with non-vanishing momenta.} This way, each $\alpha=0$ eigenstate can be identified by the collective spin state -- specified by the quantized classical action $N=0,1,\dots,L-2\delta_S$ -- and by the magnon content of the state -- specified e.g. by $\delta_S$ non-vanishing momenta.
+In this Subsection we \emph{resolve the degeneracy of {the energy levels of} $\hat H_{\alpha=0}$ in terms of bosonic excitations (physically interpreted as magnons) with non-vanishing momenta.} This way, each $\alpha=0$ eigenstate can be identified by the collective spin state -- specified by the quantized classical action $N=0,1,\dots,L-2\delta_S$ -- and by the magnon content of the state -- specified e.g. by $\delta_S$ non-vanishing momenta.
 This allows us to replace the abstract labelling in Eq.~\eqref{eq_eigenstatelabel} with \be | \{ k_1,\dots, k_{\delta_S} \} ; N \rangle , \qquad k_1,\dots,k_{\delta_S} \neq0 \, , \ee or, equivalently, the corresponding string of bosonic occupation numbers $ \{n_k\}_{k\neq0} $, with $\delta_S=\sum_{k\neq0}n_k$.
 In the following Subsections we will leverage this description of unperturbed eigenstates to reformulate the finite-range interacting spin Hamiltonian $\hat H_{\alpha\ne0}$ in terms of a large spin coupled to bosons. \\